-CDCR’s photographic archive often leaves staff with more questions than answers.
-One such photo is that of First Lady Eleanor Roosevelt at San Quentin State Prison.
+CDCR’s photographic archive often leaves staff with more questions than answers such as one photo of First Lady Eleanor Roosevelt at San Quentin State Prison.
 No additional information is provided with the image.
 Warden Clinton Duffy is shown walking alongside the First Lady.
 Given her status, it didn’t take long for Inside CDCR to uncover the story behind the photo.

 California prisons’ war efforts highlight First Lady’s visit

-The longest serving president in American history was Franklin Delano Roosevelt, elected to four terms.
+The longest serving president in American history is Franklin Delano Roosevelt, elected to four terms.
 He served as president from 1933 until 1945, when he passed away while in office.
+Presidential term limits were implemented following his death.

 To get a clearer idea of her visit to the prison, context is important.
 America entered World War II after the bombing at Pearl Harbor on Dec.
 7, 1941.
 As such, the country shifted its focus to the war effort.
 Seeing a need, incarcerated men and women, as well as staff, stepped forward to volunteer their skills.
 San Quentin Warden Clinton Duffy was appointed as a consultant to the War Production Board on behalf of prison industries.